Snap stock price falls to fresh lows on report that layoffs are coming for Snapchat’s parent

 We’ve reached out to Snap for comment and will update this post if we hear back.

-Snap’s stock price was down almost 8% in pre-market trading to $9.25.
+Snap’s stock price was down almost 8% in premarket trading to $9.25.
 If it opens at that price, it would be lower than the company’s 52-week low of $9.34.
 Shares of Snap have fallen almost 80% since the beginning of this year.

-Tech giants in general have seen their stocks battered over the last nine months after a pandemic-driven rally that carried them through most of 2021.
+Tech giants in general have seen their stocks battered over the past nine months after a pandemic-driven rally that carried them through most of 2021.
 However, after another sell-off this week, some tech firms are performing a bit better this morning.
-Facebook parent Meta is up 2.6% in pre-market trading, while Google parent Alphabet is up almost 1%.
+Facebook parent Meta is up 2.6% in premarket trading, while Google parent Alphabet is up almost 1%.
 Netflix and Apple are up 1.94% and 0.38%, respectively.

 A number of big-name tech companies have announced hiring freezes or layoffs since the start of the year, including Netflix, Coinbase, Lyft, Robinhood, Soundcloud, and Peloton, among others.